rethinkdb/rethinkdb-rs/api/javascript/writing-data/insert.md

     - `true`: return a `changes` array consisting of `old_val`/`new_val` objects describing the changes made, only including the documents actually updated.
     - `false`: do not return a `changes` array (the default).
     - `"always"`: behave as `true`, but include all documents the command tried to update whether or not the update was successful.
 (This was the behavior of `true` pre-2.0.)
 - `conflict`: Determine handling of inserting documents with the same primary key as existing entries.
-Possible values are `"error"`, `"replace"` or `"update"`.
+There are three built-in methods: `"error"`, `"replace"` or `"update"`; alternatively, you may provide a conflict resolution function.
     - `"error"`: Do not insert the new document and record the conflict as an error.
 This is the default.
     - `"replace"`: [Replace](/api/javascript/replace/) the old document in its entirety with the new one.
     - `"update"`: [Update](/api/javascript/update/) fields of the old document with fields from the new one.
+    - `function (oldDoc, newDoc) { return resolvedDoc }`: a function that receives the old and new documents as arguments and returns a document which will be inserted in place of the conflicted one.

 If `returnChanges` is set to `true` or `"always"`, the `changes` array will follow the same order as the inserted documents.
 Documents in `changes` for which an error occurs (such as a key conflict) will have a third field, `error`, with an explanation of the error.